Memphis Slip & Fall Lawyers

 Serious injuries can occur due to something as simple as an icy sidewalk or wet floor.
 For this reason, premises liability laws have been put into place to ensure that individuals, agencies, and entities maintain reasonably safe property conditions in order to protect others from harm or injury.
 If a person slips due to an unsafe property condition and sustains injury as a result, the injured victim may have a right to file a premises liability claim against the property owner.

 Injured in a slip and fall accident on someone else's property?
-Contact our Memphis slip and fall accident lawyers at Donati Law, PLLC right away!
+Call our Memphis slip and fall accident lawyers at Donati Law, PLLC right away at (901) 209-5500!

 Common Causes of Slip and Fall Accidents

 Although slip and fall accidents can occur for numerous reasons, many are caused by the following types of unsafe property conditions:

 - Wet and unmarked floors

 - Oil spills

 - Icy pavements

 - Broken staircases